green-coding-solutions/website/content/insights/blauer-engel.md

 # Show your commitment to sustainability

 The Blue Angel for Software ecolabel is more than a label.
-Given that the Information and Communications (ICT) sector is responsible for 1.8 – 3.8% of global energy emissions [1].This is about the same as the whole aviation industry.\
+Given that the Information and Communications (ICT) sector is responsible for 1.8 – 3.8% of global carbon emissions [1].This is about the same as the whole aviation industry.\
 \
 It is important for companies that are aligned with sustainability goals to clearly demonstrate their commitment to developing software that is not just innovative – but responsible.\
 In this regard, the Blue Angel for Software ensures that your sustainability efforts are visible, verifiable and impactful.